MarkPKCollier/CS4400-assignment-2/README.md

 To distribute the work across the nodes in the distributed system I implement and compare the **master-slave work stealing pattern** and the **master-slave work pushing pattern**.

+In work stealing each worker sends a message to the master node when it is ready for another work packet.
+In work pushing the master node divides the work up in advance and gives a piece of the divided work to each worker.

 The problem is **massively parallel** with simple parallelisation across commits and files within a single commit.
 I experiment with two data parallelisation strategies.
 The data is can be parallelised along the files in a commit or along the commits in a repo.
 I compare these two means to parallise the data by directing the master to give out chunks of work in the form of **single files from a commit** or **single commits in a repo**.

 In particular each worker maintains a local copy of the repository which it attains by cloning the repo at initialization.
 The time to clone the repo i.e. the data distribution time **is** included in the measured execution time in the experiments below.

-The master nodes distributes the work by sending (commit id, file id) pairs to the workers in the case of the file data parallelisation strategy and just commit ids in the case of the commit data parallelisation strategy.
+The master node distributes the work by sending (commit id, file id) pairs to the workers in the case of the file data parallelisation strategy and just commit ids in the case of the commit data parallelisation strategy.
 Thus files are not sent accross the network in point-to-point communication, only ids which are relatively small in size are sent, this reduces network traffic.

 ### Work pushing

 For work pushing, the master node must divide up the work in advance.
-The key to ensuring work pushing performs well is the ability to evenly divide up the work.
+The key to ensuring work pushing performs well is the ability to divide up the work evenly.

 If there are N nodes and W work packets, a naive approach is to give the first worker the first W/N packets.
 But the distribution pattern I implement is to give the first worker all packets with id mod N = 1 and so on.

-This ensures that if the amount of work per packet is related to the packet id, which is very likely given that commits with increasing ids likely have more files, then the work is still evenly distributed using the mod arithmetic approach.
+If the amount of work per packet is related to the packet id, which is very likely given that commits with increasing ids likely have more files, then the work is still evenly distributed using the mod arithmetic approach.

 ## Point-to-point communication